davidlyons/text-sdf-bitmap/readme.md

 var jsonPath = fileName + '.json';
 var texturePath = fileName + '.png';

-// after the assets load, you can pass the font key to TextBitmap constructor TextBitmap.load( robotoBoldKey, jsonPath, texturePath );
+// load the Roboto bitmap font assets and assign them to the key TextBitmap.load( robotoBoldKey, jsonPath, texturePath );

-THREE.DefaultLoadingManager.onLoad = function ( ) {
+// after the assets load, you can pass the font key to TextBitmap constructor THREE.DefaultLoadingManager.onLoad = function ( ) {

-  var bmtext = new TextBitmap({
+  // fontKey and text are required, the rest are optional var bmtext = new TextBitmap({
     text: 'Grumpy wizards make toxic brew for the evil Queen and Jack.',
     fontKey: robotoBoldKey,